smruthie/Characteristics-Of-A-Given-Primary-Protein-Structure/README.md

 Protein Sequence Content.py: Calculates the amount of acidic, basic, polar, non-polar, hydrophobic, and hydrophilic residues in a peptide sequence entered by the user.

 protein charge and pI.py: Calculates the protein charge based on user-inputted protein sequence file, and also the isoelectric point if the net charge of the protein is zero.
+I need to verify pKa values of amino acids with other sources as well, and will make updates accordingly.